swarmlang/swarm/docs/CLA.md

 This entails that to the extent possible under law, you transfer all copyright and related or neighboring rights of the code or documents you contribute to the project itself.
-Furthermore you also represent that you have the authority to perform the above waiver with respect to the entirety of you contributions.
+Furthermore you also represent that you have the authority to perform the above waiver with respect to the entirety of your contributions.

 ### Moral Rights.